cabforum/servercert/docs/EVG.md

 **Translator**:  An individual or Business Entity that possesses the requisite knowledge and expertise to accurately translate the words of a document written in one language to the native language of the CA.

-**Verified Accountant Letter**:   A document meeting the requirements specified in [Section 11.11.2](#verified-accountant-letter) of these Guidelines
+**Verified Accountant Letter**:   A document meeting the requirements specified in [Section 11.11.2](#verified-accountant-letter).

-**Verified Legal Opinion**:  A document meeting the requirements specified in [Section 11.11.1](#verified-legal-opinion) of these Guidelines.
+**Verified Legal Opinion**:  A document meeting the requirements specified in [Section 11.11.1](#verified-legal-opinion).

-**Verified Method of Communication**:  The use of a telephone number, a fax number, an email address, or postal delivery address, confirmed by the CA in accordance with [Section 11.5](#verified-method-of-communication) of the Guidelines as a reliable way of communicating with the Applicant.
+**Verified Method of Communication**:  The use of a telephone number, a fax number, an email address, or postal delivery address, confirmed by the CA in accordance with [Section 11.5](#verified-method-of-communication) as a reliable way of communicating with the Applicant.

 **Verified Professional Letter**:  A Verified Accountant Letter or Verified Legal Opinion.